4.8 Class Namespaces

 Posn(0, 0)

-Another solution is to use class.together, as described in the next section, but putting helper definitions after the class can avoid a small amount of overhead for instance checks.
+Yet another solution is to use class.together, as described in the next section, but putting helper definitions at the end of the class body or after the class can avoid a small amount of overhead for instance checks.